Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach

-At LHC energies, the situation for triple Higgs boson production is much more dire, as expected, requiring either new phenomena for sufficient enhancement~\cite{Robens:2019kga,Papaefstathiou:2020lyp,Karkout:2024ojx}, or very large new anomalous contributions, either to the Higgs boson's self-interactions~\cite{Stylianou:2023xit,Papaefstathiou:2023uum}, or to the Higgs-heavy quark or Higgs-gluon interactions~\cite{Papaefstathiou:2023uum}.
-More specifically, in the context of explicit models of new physics, it has been shown, within the two-real singlet model (TRSM), that triple Higgs boson production may be enhanced to a level sufficient for observation and exploration at the LHC~\cite{Robens:2019kga,Papaefstathiou:2020lyp,Karkout:2024ojx}.
-This is possible through the opening of the double-resonant process $gg \rightarrow h_3 \rightarrow (h_2 \rightarrow h_1 h_1) h_1$ when $m_3 > m_2 + m_1$ and $m_2 > 2 m_1$, where $h_1$ is the SM-like Higgs boson, and $h_2$ and $h_3$ are two new heavy scalar particles (see fig.~\ref{fig:hhhdoubleres} below), as first proposed in~\cite{Robens:2019kga}, investigated further in~\cite{Papaefstathiou:2020lyp,Karkout:2024ojx}, and in the recent experimental study including the first-ever results on triple Higgs boson searches by the ATLAS collaboration~\cite{ATLAS:2024xcs}.
-Additionally, due to current constraints on the production rates of new scalar particles which mix with the SM-like Higgs boson, the widths of the $h_2$ and $h_3$ are expected to be generically small, $\mathcal{O}(1~\mathrm{GeV})$, enforcing the validity of the narrow width approximation for this process.
-Therefore, the double-resonant process can be factorized at each step to a good approximation, leading to substantial simplifications to its phenomenological treatment.
-In this paper, we demonstrate these simplifications, providing a simple phenomenological analysis, and deriving constraints that can be applied to \textit{any} model with extended scalar sectors that may be capable of producing this process.
-Within this framework we examine the prospect for detecting the example benchmark parameter-space points within the TRSM, generated following the treatment of ref.~\cite{Karkout:2024ojx}.
-With the developed analysis, we examine and contrast the effect of the non-resonant part of the process in explicit case studies within the TRSM.
+At LHC energies, the situation for triple Higgs boson production is much more dire, owing to the tiny cross section, about $\sigma^{hhh}_{\rm SM}\approx 0.1~\rm{fb}$ in the SM~\cite{Maltoni:2014eza,deFlorian:2019app}.
+Substantial enhancement of the triple-Higgs-boson production rate at the LHC could arise due to resonant contributions from new particles in specific new physics models~\cite{Robens:2019kga,Papaefstathiou:2020lyp,Biermann:2024oyy,Abouabid:2024gms,Aaboud:2017gsl}, or due to large anomalous contributions in the context of effective field theories, including modifications of the trilinear and quartic Higgs self-couplings~\cite{Stylianou:2023xit,Papaefstathiou:2023uum}, as well as of the Higgs-heavy-quark or Higgs-gluon interactions~\cite{Papaefstathiou:2023uum}.
+More specifically, in the context of explicit models of new physics, it has been shown, within a two-real singlet field extension of the SM, that triple Higgs boson production may be enhanced to a level sufficient for observation, and exploration, at the LHC~\cite{Robens:2019kga,Papaefstathiou:2020lyp,Karkout:2024ojx}.
+This is possible through the opening of the double-resonant process $gg \rightarrow h_3 \rightarrow (h_2 \rightarrow h_1 h_1) h_1$ when $m_3 > m_2 + m_1$ and $m_2 > 2 m_1$.
+In this case, $h_1$ is the SM-like Higgs boson, and $h_2$ and $h_3$ are two new heavy scalar particles (see Fig.~\ref{fig:hhhdoubleres}).
+Examination of this channel was first proposed in~\cite{Robens:2019kga} and investigated further in~\cite{Papaefstathiou:2020lyp,Karkout:2024ojx}.
+Scalar-to-scalar cascade topologies have also been discussed in~\cite{Low:2020iua,Chen:2022vac}, while alignment-driven multi-Higgs scenarios, in which higher-multiplicity Higgs boson final states can become leading LHC search channels, were recently studied in~\cite{Roy:2026amhp}.
+This channel has also been considered in recent experimental studies, including the first-ever results on triple Higgs boson searches by the ATLAS and CMS collaborations~\cite{ATLAS:2024xcs,CMS:2025gos,CMS:2025jkb} in the 6 $b$-jet and $4b+2\tau$ final states.
+Here, we focus on the 6 $b$-jet final state~\cite{Papaefstathiou:2019ofh,Fuks:2025gjv}, providing one of the largest branching ratios.
+We note that other processes might also yield important information, such as the $4b+2\gamma$~\cite{Papaefstathiou:2015paa,Chen:2015gva,Fuks:2015hna}, $4b+2\tau$~\cite{Fuks:2015hna,Fuks:2017zkg}, $2b+4\tau$~\cite{Dong:2025lkm} or final states with $b$-jets and light leptons~\cite{Abdughani:2020xfo}.
+These processes have the additional advantage of reduced combinatoric ambiguities that arise in the 6 $b$-jet final state.